Ben8120/Dev-Interview-Questions/iOS.md

  25. What is a lazy stored property in Swift?
  A property is considered lazy stored if its initial value is not determined until the first time it is utilized.
 By adding the lazy modifier before a stored property's declaration, we may indicate a property as a lazy stored property.

+26. What is concurrency?
+Concurrency entails two tasks running simultaneously.
+For example, when the kernel on a computer assigns two processes to distinct cores, both cores execute the process instructions at the same time.
+Likewise, concurrency occurs when new connections arrive before older connections have finished and must be handled right away.
+In a broader sense, it occurs when we must manage several tasks at roughly the same time.
+Parallel execution occurs when many tasks begin running simultaneously.